yoontaeung/yoontaeung.github.io/_pages/about.md

   - /about.html
 ---

 Hello👋 my name is Taeung Yoon and I am an incoming Ph.D. student at University of Illinois Urbana-Champaign, under the guidance of Professor [Xiaojing Liao](https://www.xiaojingliao.com/).
 My research interests lie in LLM/AI agent security and applied cryptography.
 I am currently exploring the use of zero-knowledge proofs to solve the pressing challenges in AI agent security.
-Previously, I conducted research in distributed systems and blockchain security.
+Previously, I conducted research in distributed systems and blockchain security at [NETSP lab](https://netsp.kaist.ac.kr/).

 News
 ------